The following resources may be useful in drafting your amendment:

-In some cases, the Chairman of the Rules Committee will announce special procedures or deadlines for the submission of amendments.
-The announcement usually requires 20 copies of the amendment and one copy of a brief explanation be delivered to the Rules Committee in H-312 of the Capitol no later than the deadline indicated in the announcement.
+In some cases, the Chairman of the Rules Committee will announce special procedures or deadlines for the submission of amendments via a "Dear Colleague" letter.
+The announcement usually sets a deadline for submission as indicated in the announcement.
 Those special procedures always take precedence.
-They will usually be announced on the House Floor and will be followed-up by a "Dear Colleague" letter.
-Additionally, the party Whip Offices should provide notice to the Members.

 In order to have the amendment considered in the Rules Committee, take the following steps, unless otherwise specified by the Chairman's announcement:

-- If a Member wishes to testify before the Rules Committee on an amendment, call the Committee at 225-9091 (Majority) or 225-9191 (Minority) to have the Member placed on the witness list.
-The primary way to testify before the Rules Committee is to indicate that they would like to testify on the log in form.
+- If a Member wishes to testify before the Rules Committee on an amendment, indicate that they would like to testify on the amendment submission form.
+If the amendment was previously submitted, call the Committee at 225-9191 (Majority) or 225-9091 (Minority) to have the Member placed on the witness list.

 - The assistance of the Office of the Legislative Counsel (202-225-6060) should be sought in drafting the amendment.
 It is very important that the amendment be drafted by Legislative Counsel to ensure that it is tailored to the most up-to-date version of the base bill and that it is accurate.
 This also helps to ensure the expeditious printing by the Government Printing Office of any amendments made in order by the Rules Committee.